MohamedKhaledMohamedAli/Connect-Four/README.md

 # Connect-Four

-We got the code from internet.

-The modification made that we decreased the time complexity from O(n^3) to O(n)
+The modification made that we decreased the time complexity from O(n^3) to O(n) by changing the winningMove function from nested loops to only loops of O(n)